Responding to Learner Differences

 Differentiated Instruction and the Three Universal Design for Learning Principles*

 Recognition networks.
-The UDL principle that focuses on representation and the importance of providing multiple, flexible methods of presentation when teaching indicates that no single teaching methodology for representing information will be satisfactory for every learner.
-The content guidelines for differentiated instruction support the UDL principle, provide multiple means of representation, in that they encourage the use of several elements and materials to support instructional content.
+The UDL principle focused on representation and the importance of providing multiple, flexible methods of presentation when teaching indicates that no single teaching methodology for representing information will be satisfactory for every learner.
+Differentiated instruction supports the UDL principle, provide multiple means of representation, as it encourages the use of several elements and materials to support instructional content.
 A teacher following this principle might help students in a social studies class to understand the location of a state in the union by showing them a wall map or a globe, projecting a state map, or describing the location in words.
 Also, while preserving the essential content, a teacher could vary the difficulty of the material by presenting smaller or larger, simpler or more complex maps.
 For students with physical or cognitive disabilities, such a diversity of examples may be vital for them to access the pattern being taught.
 Other students may benefit from the same multiple examples by obtaining a perspective that they otherwise might not.
 In this way, a range of examples can help ensure that each student’s recognition networks can identify the fundamental elements characterizing a pattern.
+This same use of varied content examples supports a recommended UDL Guideline: provide options for perception.
+A wide range of tools for presenting instructional content are available, especially in the digital environment; thus teachers may manipulate size, color contrasts, audio, and other features to develop examples in multiple media and formats.
+These can be saved for future use and flexibly accessed by different students depending on their needs and preferences.

 Strategic networks.
-People find for themselves the most desirable method of learning strategies; therefore, teaching methodologies need to be varied.
+People have preferences when it comes to the most desirable method of learning strategies; therefore, teaching methodologies need to be varied.
 This kind of flexibility is key for teachers to help meet the needs of their diverse students, and this is reflected in the UDL principle provide multiple means of action and expression.
 Differentiated instruction recognizes the need for students to receive flexible models of skilled performance, which reflects the UDL Guideline provide options for expression and communication.
 As noted above, teachers implementing differentiated instruction are encouraged to demonstrate information and skills multiple times and at varying levels.
 As a result, learners enter the instructional episode with different approaches, knowledge, and strategies for learning.
 To successfully demonstrate the skills that they have learned, students need flexible opportunities for demonstrating skills.
 Differentiated instruction directly supports this UDL checkpoint by reminding teachers to provide multiple options for learning and expressing knowledge, including the degree of difficulty and the means of evaluation or scoring.

 In summary, differentiation and UDL are different but similar approaches to responding to the needs of learners.
 Effective teachers combine aspects of both approaches to set their classrooms up for success.
 In your classroom, you may find yourself planning specific means of differentiation in response to specific learner needs while also integrating a variety of choices to allow all learners a unique pathway to engage with content, interact during the lesson, or demonstrate learning.
 The key takeaway is that a one-size-fits-all model of education will most likely not be sufficient for your classroom.